Google Pixel 10 Pro vs Pixel 9 Pro: All upgrades explained

 Google made a bit of an overhaul with the design of the last generation Pixels and abandoned the curved sides and back and the signature Camera Bar.
 The Pixel 9 Pro also grew smaller to make room for the Pro XL variant.

-In terms of size and weight, we expect the Pixel 10 Pro to be very similar to the Pixel 9 Pro, the differences will most likely be just a millimeter or two here and there or a gram up or down on the scales.
+In terms of size and weight, the Pixel 10 Pro is again very similar to the Pixel 9 Pro, the differences being down to 0.1 mm in thickness and 8 grams of weight.

 Pixel 10 Pro | Pixel 9 Pro |